-The Thematic approach is a way of teaching and learning, whereby many areas of the curriculum are connected together and integrated within a theme.
-Using themes while working with young children has been popular since John Dewey, an American philosopher, psychologist, and educational reformer first proposed that curriculum should be related to real-life experiences.
+The Theme Based Approach is a way of teaching and learning, whereby many areas of the curriculum are connected together and integrated within a theme.
+Using themes while working with young children has been popular since John Dewey, an American philosopher, psychologist, and educational reformer first proposed that the curriculum should be related to real-life experiences.

 Thematic units are common in preschool classes since preschool children learn through interactive, hands-on activities.
+Thematic units are mainstream among kids and educators alike.
+What numerous early childhood instructors don’t understand is that the utilization of thematic units gives a coordinated way to deal with educating and learning.
 Children are able to relate to real-world experiences and build on prior knowledge of a topic.
-Thematic units also help teachers by a paving way to facilitating learning for each child who has his/her own way of learning things.
+Thematic units also help teachers with a paving way to facilitate learning for each child who has his/her own way of learning things.

 Through theme, children get to understand their own unique strengths, explore multiple ways of learning and also use the skills that they have been acquiring through Montessori methodology.